complete, timely and accurate criminal justice information while balancing the

 The Records, Communications and Compliance Division is the CJIS Systems Agency (CSA) for the various criminal justice information systems managed by the Federal Bureau of Investigation’s Criminal Justice Information Services Division and is the conduit through which Nevada criminal justice agencies access these various FBI systems.
 The division is a member of the International Justice and Public Safety Information Sharing Network (Nlets), the California Law Enforcement Telecommunications System (CLETS), and manages Nevada’s Uniform Crime Reporting Program.
 The State, via the Records, Communications and Compliance Division, has been a participant in the Federal Bureau of Investigation’s Interstate Identification Index (III) since 1999 and is a founding member of the Western Identification Network (WIN), which is a regional Automated Biometric Identification System (ABIS) administered by eight western states and linked to the Federal Bureau of Investigation’s Next Generation Identification (NGI) System.
 Additionally, the division is the designated “Chief Law Enforcement Official” (CLEO) for the state in accordance with the Brady Handgun Violence Prevention Act of 1993.

-The information in the Records, Communications and Compliance Division's computerized
+he information in the Records, Communications and Compliance Division's

 criminal history system (CCH), a component of the Nevada Criminal Justice